Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: Experiments and Evaluation

+We first evaluate CaReTS 1–4 with three encoders (i.e., CNN, LSTM, and Transformer) on the electricity price and unmet power forecasting tasks.
+Following the original setup \cite{yao2025self}, both tasks adopted a 15-to-6 forecasting scheme, where the inputs consisted of temporal features (month, weekday, and hour) at the current time step along with the previous 12 observations of the target variable, and the outputs corresponded to predictions over the next 6 time steps.
+Additional analyses under other input–output configurations are provided in Section \ref{sec:4.7}.
+Table \ref{tab:2} reports the average RMSE for 6-step forecasting (mean ± standard deviation over 10 runs), while Figures \ref{fig:3} and \ref{fig:4} illustrate the corresponding RMSE results on the test set.
+Here, BL1, BL2, and BL3 denote Baseline1, Baseline2, and Baseline3, respectively, and ‘$\bigstar$’ indicates the best-performing model (i.e., the lowest RMSE) under each encoder.

-We first evaluated CaReST 1–4 with three encoders (i.e., CNN, LSTM, and Transformer) on electricity price and unmet power time series.
-Table \ref{tab:2} reports the average RMSE for multi-step forecasting (mean ± std on 10-fold CV), while Figures \ref{fig:3} and \ref{fig:4} present the corresponding RMSE results on the test set.
-It can be observed that the proposed CaReST 2–4 models outperformed all baselines on both variables in the test set, regardless of the encoder employed.
-Among these, CaReST2 achieved the best overall performance, yielding the lowest RMSE in four cases and the second-best results in two others (as marked with ‘$\bigstar$’ in the two figures).
-Within its configurations, CaReST2 combined with the Transformer encoder represented the best-performing setup, achieving the lowest RMSE of 0.0691 $\pm$ 0.0018 for unmet power and 0.0465 $\pm$ 0.0012 for electricity price.
-However, CaReST1 did not demonstrate a clear advantage over the baselines, which can be attributed to the simplified design of its deviation branch.
+The results show that the proposed CaReTS 2–4 models outperformed all baselines across both forecasting tasks on the test set (regardless of the encoder employed), indicating the effectiveness of the proposed multi-task decomposition framework.
+Among these variants, CaReTS2 achieved the best overall performance, yielding the lowest RMSE in four out of six cases and the second-best results in the remaining cases.
+In particular, CaReTS2 combined with the Transformer encoder achieved the lowest RMSE of 0.0691 $\pm$ 0.0018 for unmet power and 0.0465 $\pm$ 0.0012 for electricity price, highlighting the strong synergy between the proposed framework and attention-based temporal modelling.
+Interestingly, although the proposed models did not always achieve the lowest errors on the training and validation sets, they consistently yielded better performance on the test set.
+This behavior may reflect improved generalization, suggesting that the proposed multi-task decomposition helps reduce overfitting and improves robustness under unseen data.
+However, CaReTS1 did not demonstrate a clear advantage over the baseline models.
+This may be associated with the simplified design of its deviation branch, which limits its ability to effectively capture the discrepancy between predicted trends and actual observations.
+In contrast, the more complete formulations in CaReTS2–4 better exploit the decomposition structure, leading to more stable performance.

+A comparison with the baseline models further provides insights into the contribution of different components.
+The baseline variants were constructed by progressively simplifying the model from Baseline3 to Baseline1.
+Although performance did not degrade strictly monotonically, the simplified variants generally exhibited inferior results compared to CaReTs models.
+These observations suggest that both the decomposition strategy and the residual modelling contribute to improving forecasting performance.
+Moreover, the performance advantage of CaReTS is observed across all three encoder types, indicating that the proposed framework is compatible with different temporal feature extraction mechanisms, including convolutional, recurrent, and attention-based models.
+In the context of energy forecasting, such improvements may reflect a better ability to capture short-term fluctuations in price and load dynamics, which are critical for real-time operational decisions.